leoneruggiero/TaoRenderer/README.md

 ### Procedural Textures

-All the icons for the different light gizmos, as well as the line patterns, have been generated programmatically by using a number of useful utilities provided by **GizmosRenderer**.<br>
+All the icons for the different light gizmos, as well as the line patterns,have been generated programmatically using a range of convenient utilities provided by **GizmosRenderer**.<br>

-Most notably, it provides a mechanism to create complex [SDFs](https://iquilezles.org/articles/distfunctions2d/) by intuitively chaining different operations, such as transformations, domain repetition, and more.<br>
+Notably, it provides a mechanism for creating complex [SDFs](https://iquilezles.org/articles/distfunctions2d/) by intuitively chaining different operations including transformations and domain repetitions.<br>

-The following code section shows what this SDF-manipulation API looks like from the user's perspective.
+The following code section demonstrates how this SDF manipulation API appears from the user's perspective:

 **Example: Rect light gizmo icon** (upscaled)